dibyendumajumdar/C/docs/ctour.md

 form is used when the name is external; the second when the name is automatic, static, or a register.
 Then the number indicates the stack offset, the label number, or the register number as appropriate.
-Class and type en- coding is described elsewhere.
+Class and type encoding is described elsewhere.

 ### `CON type value`